Croldan1994/core-code/README.md

 - It is mainly used for making websites interactive by adding behavior to web pages.
 - It can also develop web servers and web applications as well.
 - It can also be used to create videogames.
-- It can also be used to develop software and also that programs flying robots</p>
+- It can also be used to develop software that programs flying robots</p>